frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 * Thread start point.
 * Thread end point.

-**1020:** As a Frank tester, I want to see a start point as the parent node of the checkpoints that come after it.
+**1020:** As a support engineer or Frank developer, I want to see a start point as the parent node of the checkpoints that come after it.
 This applies recursively: a start node inside a start node causes subsequent nodes to be grand children of the first start node.
 An end point that is a direct child of a start node is also the last child.
 Subsequent nodes are siblings of the ended start node.
 This also applies recursively.

-**1030:** As a Frank tester I want to be able to collapse and to expand each parent node in the tree view.
+**1030:** As a support engineer or Frank developer, I want to be able to collapse and to expand each parent node in the tree view.
 Each parent node can be *expanded* which means that the start node and its children, including the end node, are shown.
 A parent node can also be *collapsed* which means that its descendants are not shown.
 This way I can hide details of how a message was processed.

-**1033:** As a Frank tester, I want to have a checkpoint for each pipe such that I can see how each pipe transformed the incoming message.
+**1033:** As a support engineer or Frank developer, I want to have a checkpoint for each pipe such that I can see how each pipe transformed the incoming message.

-**1037:** As a Frank tester, I want a single report when my adapter calls another adapter via a JavaListener.
+**1037:** As a support engineer or Frank developer, I want a single report when my adapter calls another adapter via a JavaListener.
 This way, I do not have to browse multiple reports to examine how my incoming message was processed.
 The sub-adapter checkpoints should have a common ancestor.
 When I collapse that ancestor, I want to see only one node for everything done in the sub-adapter.

-**1040:** As a Frank tester, I want each report to have a single parent node.
-That parent node does not correspond to a checkpoint.
-All other nodes correspond to checkpoints and they are descendants of the parent node.
-This helps me to see which checkpoint belongs to which report.
-The name of the parent node is the same as the name of the first checkpoint, which is the outer start point.

-**1050:** As a Frank tester, I want to see the message of a checkpoint when I click on it.
+**1050:** As a support engineer or Frank developer, I want to see the message and the metadata of a checkpoint when I click on it.

-TODO: Is there more information than the message here?

-**1100:** As a Frank tester, I want the option to remove a report from the tree view when I am done with it.
+**1100:** As a support engineer or Frank developer, I want the option to remove a report from the tree view when I am done with it.
 This does not mean that a report is removed from persistent storage.

 # I want to turn a report into a test case

-**2000:** Given is that I am viewing a report as a Frank tester.
-I want the option to edit the message within each checkpoint.
+**2000:** Given is that I am building an automated test from a report.
+As a Frank developer I want the option to edit the message within each checkpoint.
 When the report is rerun, the produced message will be compared to the edited message instead of the message originally captured.
-This allows me to update reports as test cases when my Frank application is changed.

-**2010:** Given is that I am viewing a report as a Frank tester.
-I want the option to configure an XSLT transformation that is applied to each message inside each checkpoint.
+**2010:** Given is that I am building an automated test from a report.
+As a Frank developer I want the option to configure an XSLT transformation that is applied to each message inside each checkpoint.
 When a report is rerun, the XSLT transformation is applied to the produced messages and it is applied to the messages inside the checkpoints.
 For each checkpoint, the two transformation results are compared.
 This way, irrelevant differences can be ignored.
 Irrelevant differences are produced for example if the current time is used by a Frank application.

-**2020:** Given is that I am viewing a report as a Frank tester.
-I want the option to declare some checkpoints **stubbed**, checkpoints that correspond to calls to external systems.
+**2020:** Given is that I am building an automated test from a report.
+As a Frank developer I want the option to declare some checkpoints **stubbed**, checkpoints that correspond to calls to external systems.
 When the report is rerun, the Frank!Framework should not call the external systems again but it should return the results already stored in the stubbed checkpoints.
-This way, only the logic within the Frank configuration captured in the report is tested, not the behavior of the external system.
-Stubbing allows Frank testers to work with a simpler test environment, because the test do not require access to external systems.
+This way, only the logic within the Frank configuration captured in the report is tested, not the behavior of the external systems.
+Stubbing allows Frank developers to work with a simpler test environment, because the test does not require access to external systems.

-**2030:** Given is that I am viewing a report as a Frank tester.
-I want the option to base parameterized tests upon my report.
+**2030:** Given is that I am building an automated test from a report.
+As a Frank developer I want the option to base parameterized tests upon my report.
 This means that I introduce variable references in my report.
 I can create a new report by specifying values for the variables.
 I can do this for multiple possibilities to set the variables, all resulting in a new clone of the report.

-**2040:** Given is that I am viewing a report as a Frank tester.
-I want the option to add a *description* to my report.
+**2040:** Given is that I am building an automated test from a report.
+As a Frank developer I want the option to add a *description* to my report.
 In the description I can document what the report viewed as a test case should test.

 # I want to re-run (test) reports to test my Frank application

-**3000:** As a Frank tester, when I enter the test tab I want to see all reports that I have prepared as test cases for my Frank application.
+**3000:** Given is that I am testing my application as a Frank developer.
+When I enter the test tab I want to see all reports that I have prepared as test cases.

-**3010:** As a Frank tester, I want the option to *rerun* reports.
+**3010:** Given is that I am testing my application as a Frank developer.
+I want the option to *rerun* reports.
 Rerunning a report means that the Frank adapter that produced the report is re-executed.
 The same input message is supplied.
 For each pipe, the produced output is compared with the value stored with the corresponding checkpoint.
 The test succeeds if the new messages are the same after applying the configured XSLT transformation (user story **2010**).

-**3020:** As a Frank tester, I want the option to rerun a single report.
-I should have that option for every report, whether it is in the Debug tab or in the Test tab.
-This way, I am not obliged to edit reports before they can act as automated tests.
+**3020:** Given is that I am testing my application as a Frank developer.
+I want the option to rerun a single report.

-**3030:** As a Frank tester, I want the option to organize the reports in the Test tab.
+**3030:** Given is that I am testing my application as a Frank developer.
+I want the option to organize the reports in the Test tab.
 I want to create groups of tests that can have sub-groups.
 A tree structure in which the composite nodes are test groups and the leaf nodes are reports.
 This structure gives me an overview of the tests I have.

-**3040:** As a Frank tester, I want the option to select test cases and groups of test cases.
+**3040:** Given is that I am testing my application as a Frank developer.
+I want the option to select test cases and groups of test cases.
 I want the option to rerun the tests I selected.
 This gives me fine-grained control over my test runs when I want to test parts of my Frank application.

-**3050:** As a Frank tester, I want the option to rerun all reports that are in the Test tab, allowing me to test my Frank application with a single click.
+**3050:** Given is that I am testing my application as a Frank developer.
+I want the option to rerun all reports that are in the Test tab, allowing me to test my Frank application with a single click.

-**3100:** As a Frank tester, when I have rerun a report I want the option to compare the original capture to the new results.
+**3100:** Given is that I have rerun a report as a Frank developer and that this test failed.
+I want the option to compare the original capture to the new results.
 I want to see the two datasets next to each other such that I can see what is the same and what is different.

-**3200:** As a Frank tester, I want the option to download reports and upload them later.
+**3200:** As a Frank developer I want the option to download reports and upload them later.
 This allows me to save reports if I do not trust the persistent storage provided by the Frank!Framework.
 It also allows me to remove tests from my test cases without losing the test permanently.

-**3210:** As a Frank tester, I want downloading and uploading to be available both in the Debug tab and in the Test tab.
-This way I am not obliged to copy reports to the Test tab before I can use these functions.

 # I want to configure whether my Frank application does produce reports

-**4000:** As a System administrator I want the option to turn off the report generator.
+**4000:** As a service manager I want the option to turn off the report generator.
 When the report generator is off, my Frank application should not invoke Ladybug when processing messages.
 This might reduce the execution time.

-**4010:** As a System administrator I want the option to create reports for only some adapter executions that match my search criterion.
-The search criterion is a regex that is applied to the name of the outer start checkpoint.
+**4010:** As a service manager I want the option to create reports for only some adapter executions that match my search criterion.
+TODO: How to make this user-friendly?

 # I do not want unauthorized access to reports